hammyhammer/Oracle-DnD_Spell_Reference/README.md

       divRightPage.appendChild(damageSlots);
     };

-Above I was about to individually select and display the varying spell slot levels for a spell.
+Above, I was able to individually select the varying spell slot levels that would tell the user what they would need to roll for a particular spell slot.

 ## Change Log
 Originally I was planning on just doing damage related spells.
 But thought I ought to add healing and utility spells to make my app more versatile.